alechenninger/monarch/bin/README.md

                          evaluate to a single source in a dynamic hierarchy.
 For example: teams/myteam.yaml
                          environment=qa team=ops

+                         Without a target, the whole  hierarchy  is  up  for change, and so all changes are applied to whatever their targets are.
   --configs CONFIG [CONFIG ...], --config CONFIG [CONFIG ...]
                          Space delimited paths to  files  which  configures  default values for command line options.
 By  default,  monarch  will  look for '.monarch'